Solo Build1 person2 weeks

 The resting state.
 Time, date, temperature — and a tiny pixel plane circling the perimeter every thirty seconds.

-In the meantime, Laura loves it.
+Laura loves it.
 It hasn't curbed her time on Flight Radar — she now uses it as a supplementary tool.
-A heads-up that something's going over the house, before she reaches for her phone to find out more.
+A heads-up that something's going over the flat, before she reaches for her phone to find out more.